vnc-biz/vnccollab.zimbra/README.rst

 ``vnccollab.zimbra`` depends on a fork of ``pyzimbra`` that hasn't been merged yet upstream, so it's adviseable to use ``mr.developer`` for its installation.
-Please read INSTALL.rst for more details.
+Please read INSTALL.rst for more details about the installation.

 Usage
 -----